Day 82 of 100 Days : Mastering Terraform Workspaces for Multi-Environment Management

 Use meaningful workspace names (

-) for better organization.Dynamic Configuration: Leverage
+dev,stage,prod) for better organization.Dynamic Configuration: Leverage

-for environment-specific resources.
+terraform.workspacefor environment-specific resources.

 By mastering Terraform Workspaces, managing multi-environment infrastructure becomes streamlined and efficient.
 This feature minimizes risks and simplifies workflows for teams working on diverse environments.